 About Prof. Ruggles

 I study magnificent and environmentally complicated landscapes in the Islamic world, the Mediterranean, and South Asia.
 As a scholar with a long commitment to the environmental humanities, I am particularly fascinated by the past and present interconnections between human society and water management—both the failures and the successes.
 Because I also care deeply about how current social values affect the way we steward, preserve, and interpret the historic traces of the past, I helped found a program in cultural heritage studies at UIUC with annual symposia with published proceedings.
 My interests in water, heritage, architecture, and the sensory experience of landscape converged in 2015 when I co-directed an NEH Summer Institute for College and University Teachers at the historic Alhambra palace in Granada, Spain.
-In 2018–20, I co-directed a Getty “Connecting Art Histories” program for emerging scholars in Cyprus, Greece, Rhodes, and Spain.
+In 2018–22, I co-directed a multi-year Getty “Connecting Art Histories” program for emerging scholars in Cyprus, Greece, Rhodes, and Spain.

-In addition to my primary appointment in Landscape Architecture, I also have appointments in Art History, Architecture, Medieval Studies, Spanish and Portuguese Studies, the Center for South Asian and Middle East Studies, Women and Gender in Global Perspectives, and the Unit for Criticism and Interpretive Theory.
+In addition to my primary appointment in Landscape Architecture, I also have appointments in Art History, Architecture, Medieval Studies, Spanish and Portuguese Studies, the Center for South Asian and Middle East Studies, and Women and Gender in Global Perspectives, and I am the Director of the Unit for Criticism and Interpretive Theory.
 This intellectual breadth is reflected in my teaching and my published works on landscape history, heritage, and women’s history.
 I serve as the Art and Architecture Field Editor for the Encyclopaedia of Islam (3rd edition).
 My most recent book is Tree of Pearls (Oxford University Press, 2020), which tells the story of a woman who rose from slavery to become the sultan of Egypt in the mid-13th century and an important patron of architecture and urban space.

 - AB cum laude, Harvard University, 1980